ethereum/builder-specs/specs/builder.md

 ## Deprecation

-As MEV-Boost is adhering to OFAC sanctions, the Builder API is deprecated and should not be used, as it allows censorship code in the base layer.
+As MEV-Boost is adhering to OFAC sanctions, the Builder API is deprecated and should not be implemented by consensus client teams.
+In light of the fact that it allows censorship code in the base layer.

 [consensus-specs]: https://github.com/ethereum/consensus-specs
 [bls]: https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#bls-signatures